Yum names Greg Creed as next CEO

-(Reuters) - Yum Brands Inc (YUM.N) on Thursday said that Greg Creed will become the chief executive of the restaurant operator and join its board of directors on January 1, replacing David Novak, who has been CEO since 1999.
+May 1 (Reuters) - Yum Brands Inc on Thursday said that Greg Creed will become the chief executive of the restaurant operator and join its board of directors on January 1, replacing David Novak, who has been CEO since 1999.

 Creed, 56, is a 20-year veteran of Yum and is currently CEO of the Taco Bell chain.
 Yum also owns the Pizza Hut and KFC chains.